davtur19/DotGit/README.md

 ### Note:
 - Downloading is an extra feature to DotGit, it is not meant to download large repositories (there are limits to the memory usable by extensions, and DotGit does everything in RAM)
 - Changing the download settings is recommended as by default the values are kept low to avoid problems for those who do not have a good connection or a good CPU, however too high values could freeze the browser even on powerful computers
+- By default svn and mercurial are disabled, to activate them just go to settings and turn them on

 ## Screenshot
 ![ScreenShot](https://user-images.githubusercontent.com/13476215/90319561-98ecb100-df39-11ea-876a-cc3c6d762932.png)